 Justice Through Art and Literature

-People within the USF community gathered on Wednesday night for a reception that honored Dr. Martin Luther King Jr, through art and literature.
+People within the USF community gathered to honor Dr. Martin Luther King Jr, through art and literature.

-Art, literature, and about 20 people completely filled a University of San Francisco atrium-like room honoring Dr. Martin Luther King Jr. and those who continue his struggle for justice, at a reception celebrating an artwork dedication and book launch.
+Art, literature, and about 20 people completely filled a University of San Francisco atrium honoring Dr. Martin Luther King Jr. and those who continue his struggle for justice, at a reception celebrating an artwork dedication and book launch.

 “This gives us the opportunity to think of part of our (USF) mission, which is justice, inclusion, and diversity," said Erin Brigham, Director of the USF Lane Center, at the reception Wednesday evening.